Developments and Further Applications of Ephemeral Data Derived Potentials: Main Features of the EDDPs

 with each term corresponding to an increasing body-order interaction ($E^{(1)}$ is one-body, etc.).
 Taking inspiration from the physically motivated Lennard-Jones~\cite{Lennard-Jones-I, Lennard-Jones-II} and extended Lennard-Jones~\cite{Extended-Lennard-Jones} potentials, these interactions can be modelled with a linear combination of functions composed of a radial function \textit{f(r)} raised to a power $p_{m}$.
 Wang et al.~\cite{Cutoff-LJ} have previously proposed using radial functions that are naturally cut-off beyond a radius $r_c$.
 We use a function that follows this approach with the form:

 The two-body interaction expressed as a sum of these functions is:

 where the first summation is over the neighbours \textit{j} of the central atom \textit{i}, with distance $r_{ij}$ between them.
 The second summation is over the total number of functions \textit{M} with corresponding weights $w^{(2)}_m$.
-The analogous expression to Eq.~\ref{eq:twobody} for the three body interactions is:
+The analogous expression to Eq.~\ref{eq:twobody} for the three-body interactions is:

 The first two summations now run over neighbouring atoms, with the index \textit{k} corresponding to a third atom that contributes to the interaction.
 The summations in $m$ and $o$ run over functions with corresponding weights $w_{mo}$.
+The powers $p_{m}$ are distributed geometrically between a minimum and maximum exponent.
+By default, the minimum exponent is $2$, ensuring continuity of energies and forces at the cutoff radius~\cite{Chris-EDDPs}.

-The right hand side of Eq.~\ref{eq:twobody} and Eq.~\ref{eq:threebody} show how the two- and three-body interactions can be expressed as a scalar product between a number of weights $\mathbf{w}^T$ and a vector $\mathbf{F_i}$.
+The right-hand sides of Eq.~\ref{eq:twobody} and Eq.~\ref{eq:threebody} show how the two- and three-body interactions can be expressed as a scalar product between a number of weights $\mathbf{w}^T$ and a vector $\mathbf{F_i}$.
 When the $\{\mathbf{F}_i^{(j)}\}$ for all body-order interactions are concatenated they constitute the feature vector (shown in figure \ref{fig:eddp} (b)), which defines the local environment of atom $i$:

 The weights ($\mathbf{w}^T$) could be found from a linear fit.
 In practice these linear weights are not used in the EDDP scheme, rather a small neural network is employed with the feature vectors $\mathbf{F_i}$ as input.